 One important feature found in the Apple Watch app that isn't on the device itself is software update.
 Go to General > Software Update and the app will check if a new version of Watch OS is available and enable you to install it.

 Your Watch will need to be charging and have at least 50% battery power though.
-The latest software is currently a version of watchOS 4, which you should be able to download to all versions of the Apple Watch.
+The latest software is currently a version of watchOS 5, which you should be able to download to all versions of the Apple Watch apart from the original version.

 Auto update apps